smithy-lang/smithy/docs/source/1.0/spec/core/idl.rst

 .. rubric:: Object node

 An object node is defined like a JSON object.
-A :token:`node_object` contains zero or more key value pairs of strings (a :token:`node_object_key`) that map to heterogeneous :token:`node_value`\s.
+A :token:`smithy:node_object` contains zero or more key value pairs of strings (a :token:`smithy:node_object_key`) that map to heterogeneous :token:`smithy:node_value`\s.
 A trailing comma is allowed in a ``node_object``.

 The following examples define objects with zero, one, and two key value pairs: